natecostello/van_two_point_oh/electrical/compatibility_testing/compatibility_testing.md

 Battery Cell Simulator (7 equal resistors and a pot in series, with taps around each)

+Logging RPi

 #### Prequisites

 None

 #### Procedure

-- [ ] Match the potentiometer value to equal the values of the 7 resistors.
+- [ ] 1 Match the potentiometer value to equal the values of the 7 resistors.
-- [ ] Connect the BMS to the Battery Cell Simulator treating each resistor and the pot as a cell.
+- [ ] 2 Connect the BMS to Battery Simulator and Logging RPi:
+  - [ ] 2a Connect CAN Cable
+  - [ ] 2b Set Cell Number and BMS Address
+  - [ ] 2c Connect Temperature Sensor
+  - [ ] 2d Connect Current Sensor
+  - [ ] 2e Connect Outputs
+  - [ ] 2f Connect Cells
+- [ ] 3 Apply 26V to the Battery Cell Simulator using the power supply.
+- [ ] 4 Power up the BMS using the ON Switch.
+- [ ] 5 Use the potentiometer to raise voltage on the assocated cell to ~0.1 volts above the next highest cell voltage.
-- [ ] Attach the Digital Multimeter across the potentiometer to measure voltage.
+- [ ] 6 Attach the Digital Multimeter across the potentiometer to measure VOLTS in MANUAL.
-- [ ] Apply 26V to the Battery Cell Simulator using the power supply.
+- [ ] 7 Connect/Verify Connected the Digital Multimeter and power supply to the Logging RPi via USB
+- [ ] 7 Run the cell over voltage protection test script `python3 cell_over_voltage_test.py` and paste the output in the notes below.

 - [ ] Turn on the battery by closing the switch between the BMS and the Precharge Unit
-- [ ] Slowly increase the potentiometer resistance while monitoring voltage and the status of the BMS controlled main contactor and charge enable signal.
+- [ ] Slowly increase the power supply voltage while monitoring high cell voltage and the status of the BMS controlled main contactor and charge enable signal.
 - [ ] Record the potentiometer voltage when the charge enable signal is removed.
 	- Potentiometer Voltage:
 	- BMS *Cell end of charge voltage* Setpoint: